This article also applies to the following legacy products:

 Now that we have the correct shape for the breakfast bar, we are ready to change the radius end and standard cabinets so that only their countertops are displayed, instead of the cabinet as a whole.

-3. Return to the General panel, change the Height under Size/Position to be only 1 1/2".
+- Change the Height under Size/Position to be only 1 1/2".
 This is the Counter Thickness listed below.

-4. Change the Floor to Bottom height to be the desired height of the cabinet, subtracting the 1 1/2" for the countertop.
+- Change the Floor to Bottom height to be the desired height of the cabinet, subtracting the 1 1/2" for the countertop.

 This means the Floor to Bottom will have a value of 34 1/2" to achieve a Floor to Top height of 36".

-5. Click OK to close the Base Cabinet Specification dialog and apply your changes.
+- Click OK to close the Base Cabinet Specification dialog and apply your changes.

-Repeat steps 1 - 4 for the remaining 2 lower cabinets.
+Repeat Steps 1 - 4 for the remaining 2 lower cabinets.

-7. The cabinet can be customized further through the cabinet's depth, handles and hinges, shelf, door and drawer options in the Base Cabinet Specification dialog.
+- The cabinet can be customized further through the cabinet's depth, handles and hinges, shelf, door and drawer options in the Base Cabinet Specification dialog.
 The materials that make up the different components of the cabinet can also be customized within the Base Cabinet Specification dialog, under the Materials panel.

-You can also add corbels beneath the countertop from the Millwork section of the Library Browser as in the initial image.
+You can also add corbels beneath the countertop from the Millwork section of the Library Browser as in the initial image. as in the initial image.